bkfox/aircox/cms/README.md

 Note: it is possible to assign a function as a bounded value; in such case, the function will be called using arguments **(post, related_object)**.

+At rendering, the property *info* can be retrieved from the Post.
+It is however not a field.

 ## Routes
 Routes are used to generate the URLs of the website.
 We provide some of the common routes: for the detail view of course, but also to select all posts or